Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 Lenten charity might look like:

-• Donating to a cause you care about
+• Donating to a cause that matters to you

 • Volunteering time you’d rather keep for yourself